fellipaocastro/github-viewer/README.rst

 Usage
 -----

-In order to locally run it, it's recommended to make use of a web server in the project's root path.
+In order to locally make the most out of it, it's recommended to make use of a web server in the project's root path.

 Here are some examples of built-in web servers: